 If you do decide to broil, preheat your oven to 350°F then turn the broiler on.
 Broil the rounds for five minutes on each side and then return the oven to the 350°F heat again and let them cook for about 10 minutes or until they are tender in the center.

-A Spicy Roasted Tomato Aioli Sauce tops off this recipe
+Roasted Tomato & Garlic Aioli Sauce tops off this recipe

-Smoky sweet potato rings that are charred to perfection on the grill become the ultimate summertime side dish.
+Smoky sweet potato rounds that are charred to perfection on the BBQ grill become the ultimate summertime side dish.
 Dusted with a simple coating of smoked paprika, cumin, salt, and pepper heightens the sweetness of the potato and makes for a flavorsome orange spud.
-The highlight for this dish is found in the aioli dipping sauce.
+The highlight of this dish is found in the aioli dipping sauce.

 - Prep Time: 5 minutes